ni/niveristand-custom-device-development-tools/docs/error_codes.md

 A new error code range can be requested by creating a pull request editing this document.

-In general, custom devices should reserve either `25` or `50` error codes (per positive/negative range).
+In general, custom devices should reserve `25` error codes (per positive/negative range), leaving a gap of `25` from existing allocations.
+This allows custom devices which later need more error codes to reserve them contiguously, without over-allocating initially.

 Smaller allocations are allowed, although discouraged to prevent fragmenting the error code range.

 Error codes are allocated symmetrically for both positive and negative numbers.